-Whether you’re a permanent employee, run your own business, freelance, or not working at the moment, there’s a KiwiSaver contribution option to suit.
+Whether you’re a permanent employee, run your own business, freelance, or not currently in paid employment, there’s a KiwiSaver contribution option to suit.

 How to contribute if you are a wage or salary earner